spokeldn/react-test/README.md

 * Lists all products in given category (productType)
 * Shows the first image for each product in the list
 * Highlights the products with the new badge
-* Has filtering functionality for the products (typing the title or the product type will filter correct products)
-* Goes to the product page when clicked on a product

-### Product page:
-* Renders the second image from the data provided
-* Shows the product price
-* Adds the product to cart
+* Includes a button for each product that adds the product to cart

 ### Cart page:
 * Lists the products that are added to the cart
 * Has delete from cart functionality
-* Shows the total with a dummy `Pay` button
+* Shows the cart total

 ### Bonus:
-* Update the item amount in the cart
-* Add a promotion input to make 20% discount
 * Implement this test within the NextJS framework

 Happy hacking!